 Mateusz Grzelak’s work is part of a greater project that portrays Vlad, the artist’s Ukrainian boyfriend.
 He moved to Poland at the age of 17 to study.
 He started to be bullied by his family when they found out about his sexual orientation.
 The artist tries to depict the subject’s struggle with forming a new world around himself, between the conservative family where he finds no acceptance, and his own identity and emotional needs.

-Media about Queer Gaze from Poland:
+Media about Queer Gaze from Poland (click to link):